Arcfox Beta T1: Overview

 In June 2025, Arcfox presented its first new model in a year, intended as a response to the popular compact electric hatchback and domestic competitors led by BYD Dolphin and Geely Xingyuan.
 The car gained shapely proportions dictated by the practicality of the luggage space, and the exterior gained lighting connected by light strips at both the front and rear.
 The appearance was further enhanced by a two-tone paint job with a black roof.

 The passenger compartment maintains the design typical of Chinese products from the mid-2020s, featuring a large 2.34-square-meter sunroof and the ability to fold both the rear and front seats flat.
 In front of the driver is an 8.8-inch digital instrument panel, while the center of the dashboard is adorned with another 15.6-inch touchscreen.

+2026 facelift

+The T1 received an update for the 2026 model year featuring a restyled rear end and a name change to the Arcfox Beta T1 making it now part of the Beta series product line of the Arcfox brand.
+The updated model also supports updated intelligent parking assistance and Level 2 advanced driver-assistance systems (ADAS).